 5. G. Courbet – L’Origine du Monde (1866) (The Origin of the World)

 If you are reading this while at the Musée d’Orsay and that you have been shocked by the Luncheon on the Grass, then be prepared for the coup de grâce!
 Courbet’s Origin of the World is raw, simple and so unquestionable that it still shocks some people today.
 When uploaded to blogs or webpages, some servers even identify it and censor it as a pornographic image, thus proving that Courbet struck a nerve with his masterpiece.

 However, there is nothing simpler than what Courbet painted here.
 The Origin of the World frontally shows a woman’s genitals.
 The sheets of the bed on which she lies upon cover her face.
-The otherwise fully Realist work foresees the liberation from codes and its tumultuous controversial history makes it a painting to see absolutely while at Orsay.
+The otherwise fully Realist work foresees the liberation from codes and its tumultuous controversial history makes it a must-see Musée d’Orsay painting.

 6. F. Pompon – Ours Blanc (1928) (Polar Bear)

-In addition to famous paintings, the Musée d’Orsay also displays stunning sculptures, and the Polar Bear is one of the most recognizable ones.
+In addition to famous paintings, the Musée d’Orsay also displays plenty of ohter stunning artworks.
+And the Polar Bear sculpture is one of the most recognizable ones.

 Pompon wanted to oppose Rodin’s aesthetics and started a series of animal sculptures.
 Starting with a detailed sculpture first, his method was to slowly remove all details to keep only the core and essence of the animal, with a stone as smooth as possible.

 The Polar Bear is his most perfect example of that.
 Strong and simple lines perfectly depict the essence and strength of the bear, in the purest of ways.
 Definitely a different kind of art than you might expect to find here, but a Musée d’Orsay highlight nonetheless.

 7. E. Degas – La Petite Danseuse de Quatorze Ans (1881) (The Small Dancer aged 14)